eliasjacob/paper_brcad5/README.md

 conda activate paper_brcad5
 ```

-5 - See files with the name beggiging with numbers `01` to `07` to reproduce our results
+5 - See files with the name beggiging with numbers `01` to `07` inside the folder `code/` to reproduce our results

 ### Citation
 ```